-Andrés attended Williams College where he majored in history with a minor in Latino/a studies.
+Andrés attended Williams College where he majored in history with a minor in Latino/a Studies.
 He played on the Williams soccer team for four years and captained the team his senior year.
-Andrés came to SquashBusters in the fall of 2015 and spent two years as the middle school squash coordinator before moving into his current role focusing on program operations and external communication.
-He is thrilled to be working in Lawrence and strengthening the relationship between the city and his childhood home, Brooks School.
+Andrés came to SquashBusters in the fall of 2015 and spent two years as the middle school squash coordinator, then moved onto various roles focusing on program operations and external communication before becoming the Lawrence Program Director in spring of 2019.
+He is passionate about working in Lawrence and strengthening the relationship between the city and his childhood home, Brooks School.

 Vicky is a SquashBusters ’06 alumna, having joined the program in 6th grade.
 Vicky graduated Bunker Hill Community College in 2015 with an Associate’s degree in Arts and Science and has worked locally in youth leadership and development since 2009.
 She worked as a Youth Director for a well-regarded non-profit called Young People’s Project before rejoining SquashBusters in 2015.
 As an Assistant Program Director at SQB Lawrence, Vicky heads up academic activities to ensure the current and future academic success of SQB students and connects with families by leading the parent committee.

-Mike graduated from Texas Tech University and moved from Texas to Massachusetts where he got his teaching license.
+Mike graduated from Texas Tech University and moved from Texas to Massachusetts where he obtained his teaching license.
 After several years of leading classes for short-term hospitalized students, Mike wanted to find a position where he was able to have a longer lasting impact on his students’ lives.
 Having both played and coached soccer, he strongly believes in the power of athletics combined with academics.
-He is now responsible for high school and college access at SquashBusters Lawrence in addition to assisting with programming.
+He is now responsible for post-secondary access and alumni support at SquashBusters Lawrence in addition to assisting with programming.